Archive for Race Reflections

 2000 Rolex 24

 That would be more than enough excitement for most races but there was more.
 After a gap of some 50 years Cadillac was back in competition running a Riley & Scott built prototype with victory at Daytona, Sebring and Le Mans the aim.
-Why, did this conservative brand feel the need to return to the tracks?
-While other automotive brands were at that time heading towards nostalgic retro-style designs like the Beetle, the Mini and Thunderbird, Cadillac had decided to march to a different drummer.
+Why, did this conservative marque feel the need to return to the tracks?
+While other automotive brands were at that time heading towards nostalgic retro-style designs like the Beetle, the Mini and Thunderbird, Cadillac had decided to march to a different drum.
 Under the rallying cry “Art & Science” the brand was launched on a path to develop their range to be the equal in every respect of the likes of Lexus and the German trio, Audi, BMW and Mercedes Benz.

 2000 Rolex 24